jssteinberg/some-makeup/src/routes/wip/yet-another-fix-css.md

 set: ["typography", "code"]
 ---

-# Fix CSS: Beyond a Selective Normalize
+# Beyond a Selective CSS Normalize

 *At the time of writing this, normalize.css has not been updated since 2018 and CSS Remedy not since April 2021.*